 Unfortunately, once HMRC actions such action, the companies bankers lose control of their client’s finances.

 All payments remain the liability of the limited company, as it is a separate legal entity to the director.

 However, if it is proven the director is guilty of fraud or misfeasance, they may potentially be liable for the debt.

-Company Directors must be aware that they must not attempt to borrow money online, particularly at high interest rates, to repay your limited companies HMRC debt without first having the assurance your limited company will have the capacity to repay you in the future.
+Company Directors must be aware that they must not attempt to borrow money online, particularly at high interest rates, to repay your limited companies HMRC debt without first having the assurance your limited company will repay you in the future.
 Remember, many loans of this type require either personal security, like a charge on your home or a personal guarantee.
 Such action then means you have secured the debt of your company, for which you are not personally liable.

 Consequences when your company can’t pay PAYE to HMRC?

 Remaining unable to pay HMRC and having a HMRC tax debt problem due to insufficient money requires careful handling.